shiftsystems/shift-mon/README.md

 # Shift RMM

-An open source remote monitoring and management tool based on Telegraf, Influxdb, and MeshCentral.
+An open source remote monitoring and management tool based on Telegraf, InfluxDB, and MeshCentral.

 ## Requirements
 * Ubuntu 20.04 (Probably works with 18.04)